srid/srid/unfree/woke/unwoke.md

 A sample of tech companies successfully extricating themselves out of [[woke-invasion]] is presented below.
 What level of diplomacy you choose in your tactic is up to you; Brian Armstrong (Coinbase) and DHH (Basecamp) were demonstrably more diplomatic than Jesse Powell (Kraken).

 - **Coinbase**: [Coinbase is a mission focused company](https://blog.coinbase.com/coinbase-is-a-mission-focused-company-af882df8804)
+	- Brian Armstrong, in Oct 2022 (2 years latter): “It was one of the best things I’ve ever done for the company because now we’re fully aligned, making faster progress, and everybody who joins the company knows what they’re signing up for.” ([The Tim Feriss Show](https://twitter.com/FrankAFetter/status/1740951131755524193))
 - **Basecamp**: [Summary by u/Amadanb](https://old.reddit.com/r/TheMotte/comments/n3pe45/culture_war_roundup_for_the_week_of_may_03_2021/gwwj9vm/?context=3&sort=best)
 	- DHH, in Dec 2021: "If we've passed peak "woke", and I sure hope we have, may it be followed soon thereafter with peak politics too." -- [Are we past peak "woke"?](https://world.hey.com/dhh/are-we-past-peak-woke-c313b7d1)
 	- DHH, in Nov 2022: "The DEI hegemony has gone from virtually unchallenged to come under severe stress." -- [The waning days of DEI's dominance](https://world.hey.com/dhh/the-waning-days-of-dei-s-dominance-9a5b656c)